Knowledge base

 Has this FAQ been helpful?

-This guide explains how to create a template for the sorting/filtering tool (conditions that allow you to automatically classify your emails based on certain criteria) for all your mailboxes on the Infomaniak Web app Mail (online service mail.infomaniak.com).
+This guide explains how to create a template for the sorting/filtering tool (conditions that allow you to automatically classify your emails based on certain criteria) for all your mailboxes on the Infomaniak Web app Mail (online service ksuite.infomaniak.com/mail).

 Preamble

-- A template allows you to create the neutral base of a tool that can then be used by multiple users of the same Infomaniak Mail service, or even personalized according to the person who will use it.
+- A template allows you to create the neutral base of a tool that can then be used by multiple users of the same Infomaniak Mail Service, or even personalized according to the person who will use it.

 - For privacy reasons, it is not possible to apply sorting rules to multiple email addresses at the same time.